typst-community/glossarium/glossarium.typ

 //  show-all (bool): show all entries
 //  disable-back-references (bool): disable back references
 //  ...
 //
+// # Warnings
+// A strong warning is given not to override `user-print-reference` without
+// careful consideration of `default-print-reference`'s original implementation.
+// The package's behaviour may break in unexpected ways if not handled correctly.
+//
 // # Returns
 // The glossary content